Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 # Scope

 1. The primary scope of information security is the protection of the confidentiality, integrity and availability of information.
-2. The framework for managing information security in this policy applies to all the departments and functions, including the employees from all the entities (that is, subsidiaries), fully or partially owned by Agile Lab.
+2. The framework for managing information security in this policy applies to all the departments and functions, including the employees from all the entities (that is, subsidiaries), fully or partially owned by Agile Labs.
 3. This policy and all standards apply to the classes of information in any form as defined in [Information Classification](#information-classification).

 # Objectives And Measurement